epi-analysis/SRCP_docs/docs/source/index.rst

 SRCP has some similarities to the Cambridge Service for Data Driven Discovery (CSD3) system (also known as the High Performance Computer or HPC) and therefore it can be helpful to refer to the `documentation <https://docs.hpc.cam.ac.uk/hpc/index.html>`__ for this system too.

-A short video explaining more about SRCP can be viewed here:
+A short video explaining more about SRCP can be viewed here (you need to be connected to the University of Cambridge network by VPN or otherwise to view):

 .. image:: ../../images/SRCP-video.png
    :target: https://universityofcambridgecloud-my.sharepoint.com/:v:/g/personal/trpb2_cam_ac_uk/EU4atqRYYt9Dh63aACMjjiMBEXmPvrAQSbb4JU4C8l-iJA?e=CfDW3k